Our energy saving target

 An overview of measures that have already begun, are being planned, or have already been successfully implemented.

-If the University of Stuttgart does not save energy, funds planned for other purposes will be used to cover energy costs and state support may be withdrawn if we fail to meet the requirements.
+If the University of Stuttgart does not save energy, it will not be able to afford an increase in energy costs running into millions of euros.
+This is despite the state's promise to cover 80 percent of the additional energy costs.
 The University of Stuttgart would then have to make savings elsewhere, e.g. by investing less in equipment, in the libraries, in new employees, in teaching and wherever else possible.

 This might affect you specifically in your institute or your lectures or internship, but it would certainly have an impact on the equipment and quality of work of employees and students and on the attractiveness of teaching and research and thus on the attractiveness of the University of Stuttgart as a whole.